Blank-Vulture/Tri-CertFramework/dev-plan/PHASE0_DEVELOPMENT_PLAN.md

 import React, { useState, useRef } from 'react';
 import { ZKPGenerator } from '../utils/zkp';
 import { PDFEmbedder } from '../utils/pdf';
+import { DigitalSignatureManager } from '../utils/digital-signature';
-import { PasskeyManager } from '../utils/passkey';
+import { VerificationKeyManager } from '../utils/verification-key';
 import { VKManager } from '../utils/vk-manager';
 import { VKSourceSelector } from './VKSourceSelector';
 import { BlockchainStatus } from './BlockchainStatus';